Crash! Boom! Bang! (song): Critical reception

 AllMusic editor Bryan Buss described the song as "tender", complimenting it as "one of the best ballads they've recorded".
 Larry Flick from Billboard magazine wrote that "given the song's title, you might expect a pop/rocker.
 However, Swedish duo goes in the opposite musical direction, opting for a twangy, quasi-psychedelic ballad."
 He also felt that frontwoman Marie Fredriksson "has developed into an impressive singer, rising above a buzzing stew of sitars and strings with ease."
 Chuck Campbell from Knoxville News Sentinel commented, "Despite its name, "Crash!
 Boom!
 Bang!" is an easy listen (though an overlong one) as Gessle's fine pop sensibilites guide the twosome over the smooth terrain of catchy hooks and polished ballads.
 Fredriksson's sweet vocals are the fuel."

 In his weekly UK chart commentary, James Masterton said, "Roxette have made some gorgeous ballads in the past but this one drifts by without ever grabbing the attention and so seems destined to become one of their smaller hits."
 Pan-European magazine Music & Media wrote, "Sometimes the vocabulary used is a bit confusing.
 Despite the cartoon-esque words, the title track of the new CD is everything but an earth-shattering rocker.
 Forget it, it's a classy ballad!"
 Alan Jones from Music Week gave it a score of four out of five, naming it as "one of Roxette's gentler songs, a slowly building ballad similar to some of Heart's hits.
 A grower rather than an instant hit, but likely to prove bigger than 'Sleeping in My Car'."
 People Magazine complimented Fredriksson's vocals on the song as "subtle and graceful".
 Mark Sutherland from Smash Hits called it a "soppy" ballad and "a lovely title track for the weeds."

 Music video

 Irish filmmaker Michael Geoghegan, who would go on to direct a total of four music videos for the duo, directed the song's accompanying video, which was inspired by the work of Polish director Zbigniew Rybczyński, and consists of one continuous shot of Marie Fredriksson ascending a never-ending circular staircase.
 Per Gessle commented that the video had to be recorded twice due to technical issues: "The first version turned out to have technical problems with the audio sync.
 We had to re-shoot the entire video!
 The director, Michael, and the insurance company almost had heart attacks.
 We had to start all over again.
 No big deal.
 We regarded [the first version] as a £250,000 rehearsal.
 Ah, the music biz in those days."
-The music video was A-listed on Germany's VIVA in July 1994.
+The music video was A-listed on German music television channel VIVA in July 1994.